zbx91/gpm-playlist/README.md

 # The Google Play Music Automated Daily Playlist Manager

-This is intended to be a 100% cloud-based solution for generating automated daily playlists for Google Play Music.
-Currently, it is designed for my own purposes, but I might eventually open up the gpm-playlist GAE app for others to be able to use it as well.
+After a failed attempt at making this work on Google App Engine (I would rather not have to pay Google in order to make a playlistgenerate from their systems), I am re-imagining this project as a stand-alone application that connects to Google Play Music to generate the playlist.
+As before, this is primarily for my own purposes, however others are free to take what I develop here and shape it however they want.

 The original basis for this app was my use of the Smart Playlist functionality in Apple's iTunes, which I needed in order to load music from my own personal music library on my G1 iPhone.
 I wanted a way to work my way through my music library, leaving no songs out of the cycle, but in a somewhat intelligent manner, while also providing random selections of music.
 To this end, I developed lists that were based on specific: